Retrieve custom metadata values

 Request header

-In the request header, specify Basic for authorization, add your credentials (Login and password of your SnapLogic user or service account), and specify application/json for content type.
+header, add your credentials (email and password for your SnapLogic user or service account), and

 Authorization: Basic {base64_encoded <email>:<password>}